vinchbr/react_libraries_poc/README.md

 Run `npm install` on master to ensure all the used libraries are installed

-To switch between the POCs (for cleaner code and laziness of not making multiple pages and a dropdown selector) switch between the commits.
+To switch between the POCs (for cleaner code and laziness of not making multiple pages and a dropdown selector) switch between the branches.
- Material UI - HEAD
+ Material UI - master
- Grommet - 9dcebc90
+ Grommet - Grommet
- PrimeReact - da4af8bd
+ PrimeReact - PrimeReact

 ### What was done to evaluate the libraries.